Yoshka/loop-me-harder/README.md

 # loop-me-harder
-use Alt+Shift+P to make your tab more awesome!
+use Ctrl+M to make your tab more awesome!